Tube-Based Zonotopic Data-Driven Predictive Control: Method

 \subsubsection{Tube-based robust control}

 In tube-based MPC \cite{mayne2005robust} the problem (\ref{problem:p_x}) is relaxed by not considering the actual worst realization of the noise sequence $w_t$.
 The idea is to control some nominal dynamics $\bar x_t$ of the system, and to make sure that the error $e_t=x_t-\bar x_t$ is bounded.
-In contrast to classical tube-based MPC formulations, herein the matrices $(A_0,B_0)$ are unknown.

 Our approach consists in devising an algorithm that can take advantage of the theory of zonotopes to guarantee robustness, while making sure that the resulting error zonotope of $e_t$ is bounded in time.
-We begin by considering the nominal dynamics of the system. \\\\ \textbf{Nominal and error dynamics.} Consider some nominal, user-chosen matrices $(\bar A,\bar B) \in \matrixzonotope{\data}$, and define the nominal predictive dynamics $\bar x_t$ and error signal $e_t$ as:
+We begin by considering the nominal dynamics of the system. \textbf{Nominal and error dynamics.} Consider some nominal, user-chosen matrices $(\bar A,\bar B) \in \matrixzonotope{\data}$, and define the nominal predictive dynamics $\bar x_t$ and error signal $e_t$ as:

 where $\bar u_t$ is the nominal control signal, which is computed by the receding horizon algorithm.
 Note that, as shown later, stability-wise it is important that $(\bar A,\bar B) $ belong to $\matrixzonotope{\data}$.